swb-ief/etl-pipeline/README.md

 1) Edit [this reports.html](https://github.com/swb-ief/etl-pipeline/blob/gh-pages/docs/report.html) note that this is on a **gh-pages** branch that should **not** be merged with main.
 1) View the page at [https://swb-ief.github.io/etl-pipeline/report](https://swb-ief.github.io/etl-pipeline/report)

+## Additional Links

+Find additional info and tips about the workflow in the /documentation folder